Insulin resistance: Lifestyle factors

-Dietary factors likely contribute to insulin resistance, however, causative foods are difficult to determine given the limitations of nutrition research.
-Foods that have independently been linked to insulin resistance include those high in sugar with high glycemic indices, low in omega-3 and fiber, and which are hyper-palatable which increases risk of overeating.
+Dietary factors are likely to contribute to insulin resistance.
+However, causative foods are difficult to determine given the limitations of nutrition research.
+Foods that have independently been linked to insulin resistance include those high in sugar with high glycemic indices, low in omega-3 and fiber, and which are hyperpalatable which increases risk of overeating.
 Overconsumption of fat- and sugar-rich meals and beverages have been proposed as a fundamental factor behind the metabolic syndrome epidemic.

 Diet also has the potential to change the ratio of polyunsaturated to saturated phospholipids in cell membranes.
 The percentage of polyunsaturated fatty acids (PUFAs) is inversely correlated with insulin resistance.
 It is hypothesized that increasing cell membrane fluidity by increasing PUFA concentration might result in an enhanced number of insulin receptors, an increased affinity of insulin to its receptors, and reduced insulin resistance.

 Vitamin D deficiency has also been associated with insulin resistance.

 Sedentary lifestyle increases the likelihood of development of insulin resistance.
 In epidemiological studies, higher levels of physical activity (more than 90 minutes per day) reduce the risk of diabetes by 28%.

 Studies have consistently shown that there is a link between insulin resistance and circadian rhythm, with insulin sensitivity being higher in the morning and lower in the evening.
 A mismatch between the circadian rhythm and the meals schedule, such as in circadian rhythm disorders, may increase insulin resistance.

+Insufficient sleep has been shown to cause insulin resistance, and also increases the risk of developing metabolic diseases such as type 2 diabetes and obesity.